onenewcode/axum-gate/README.md

 - Role based access auth for `axum` using JWT cookies
 - Support for custom roles
 - Support for custom groups
-- Applicable to single nodes and distributed systems
+- Can be used in single nodes and/or distributed systems
 - Separate storage of `Account` and `Secret` information for increased security
 - Support for `surrealdb`, `sea-orm` and `memory` storages
 - Pre-defined handler for fast and easy integration